Xentrk/x3mRouting/README.md

 1. The IPSET list must exist!
 2. A PREROUTING rule must currently exist so the script can determine the VPN Client to route to!

-### Delete an IPSET list, All Routing Rules and cru jobs
+### Delete an IPSET List, all Routing Rules and cru jobs
 Either option listed below will work.
-There is no requirement to specify the method.
+The first example is the easiest as there is no requirement to specify the interfaces or method.
 ````
 sh /jffs/scripts/x3mRouting/x3mRouting.sh ipset_name=MYIPSET del
 sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 NETFLIX del
 ````
 ### Delete a VPN Server to VPN Client Routing Rule
+VPN Server to VPN Client routing rules require the VPN Server and Client to properly remove the iptables rules.
 ````
 sh /jffs/scripts/x3mRouting/x3mRouting.sh server=1 client=1 del
 ````

 ### Delete a VPN Server to IPSET list Routing Rule
+VPN Server to IPSET list routing rules require the VPN Server and IPSET name to properly remove the iptables rules.
 ````
 sh /jffs/scripts/x3mRouting/x3mRouting.sh server=1 ipset_name=PANDORA del
 ````